What are gazetteers?

 We commissioned a series of historical gazetteers for the areas in the three counties that we thought we were most likely to be working in.

-These gazetteers are really useful to local researchers as they provide a brief guide to the quantity and location of available information including:
+Gazetteers are really helpful to our local history research because they tell us the quantity and location of available information including:

-- contemporary published sources like antiquarian accounts written at the time, trade directories, articles and news cuttings,
+- published sources like accounts written at the time, trade directories, news articles and cuttings,

-- details of heritage assets and archaeological information in the areas relating to orchards or orchard industry which have already been recorded in the Historic Environment Record (HER)
+- details of heritage assets and archaeological information relating to our orchards or the orchard industry which have been recorded in the Historic Environment Record (HER)

-- summary assessment of the potential for further research and archaeological investigation
+- a brief assessment of the potential for further research and archaeological investigation

 Where to research orchard history